History of the North British Railway (until 1855): The Smith-Barlow Commission

 The considerable public interest continued, and the Government decided that the matter should be decided in the national interest.
 In 1840 it appointed a commission to advise it, and Professor Peter Barlow of the Royal Military Academy, Woolwich, and Colonel Sir Frederick Smith, Inspector General of Railways at the Board of Trade, were appointed to "make recommendations on the most effective means of railway communication from London to Edinburgh, Glasgow and Dublin".
-In fact the major part of their consideration was a route from Glasgow and Edinburgh to Carlisle or Newcastle.
+In fact, a major part of their consideration was a route from Glasgow and Edinburgh to Carlisle or Newcastle.
 Both of the English places already had definite schemes in hand to place them on the English network, so the gap lay in southern Scotland, and Dublin was not a central issue.

 The Commission considered 16 schemes, although many of them were no more than minor variations of others.
 In several cases the promoters of schemes were unable to provide more than the most basic details of their proposals and their costs, and the Commissioners found wild and inexplicable variations in unit costs assumed.

 Their report was published on 15 March 1841: they repeated the assumption that only one line was required linking Scotland and England.
 The Annandale route to Carlisle via Beattock was favoured.
 Although the gradients would be challenging, the route had the advantage of being reasonably direct, and serving both Glasgow and Edinburgh equally well.
 Importantly, their recommendation was heavily qualified: anyone could build such a line provided they gave an undertaking to reach Lancaster, which at that time was the northern extremity of planned English railways.
 If this undertaking were not given, an east coast route via Newcastle would have preference.
 This ambiguity was fatal to the authority of their report.

 There were two further fundamental shortcomings in their recommendation: it was not mandatory; and there was no Government money on offer to build the recommended line.
 Most people had assumed that public money would be made available to build the preferred route; the sudden tightness of the commercial money market ensured that no group of promoters rushed to do the Commission's bidding.

 The passage of time had changed attitudes to railway speculation; the success of the first inter-city railways and the further success of local feeders and secondary routes, encouraged the belief that there could be more than one route to England, and in fact that any route could be viable on its own terms.
 The Commission's findings had become irrelevant.